sam-zlota/data-strcutures/README.md

 # data-strcutures
-implementation of hashmap and dynamically-resized array
+implementation of hashmap and dynamically-resized array (ArrayList)